plasma-umass/memory-landscape/README.md

 [PROARTIS: Probabilistically Analysable Real-Time Systems](https://people.cs.umass.edu/~emery/pubs/PROARTIS-TECS.pdf), TECS 2013

 [Probabilistic Timing Analysis on Conventional Cache Designs](https://past.date-conference.com/proceedings-archive/2017/pyear/PAPERS/2013/DATE13/PDFFILES/IP2_13.PDF), DATE 2013

+> TL;DR - randomization of layout makes it possible to soundly bound probabilistic worst-case execution time

 > These papers show that using randomization of memory layouts - either in software or the hardware - can lead to predictable and analyzable **worst-case** performance (probabilistic worst-case execution time) by using [Extreme Value Theory](https://en.wikipedia.org/wiki/Extreme_value_theory) (in the same way that Stabilizer showed that it can lead to predictable **average-case** performance by leveraging the [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem)).